Counseling Team

 Mariam Abdelwahab, MEd

 Prior to pursuing her masters, Mariam spent 5 years facilitating self advocacy and development programs for immigrant adolescents.
-While this is her first experience in a clinical setting, Mariam is eager to bring in her multicultural competencies and experiences into a counseling setting to connect with diverse clients and families.

 Contact: mariam@heartleafcenter.org, 412-559-1529